 9) Household Debt As A Percentage Of Disposable Income Is Low

 As long as a homeowner can service their debt and pay property taxes, the homeowner will never lose their home.
 Given it's been much harder to get a mortgage or refinance a mortgage since the Global Financial Crisis, homeowners have had to increase their down payments.
 As time went on, incomes increased, homeowner's equity increased, and mortgage debt decreased.

 Today, we find ourselves in a scenario where U.S. household debt service as a percent of disposable income is at its lowest level for over 50 years.
 Part of the decline most certainly has to do with a continued drop in interest rates.

-With the Federal Reserve keeping rates at 0% – 0.25% for longer in the face of a recovering economy, higher inflation is an inevitability.
-Real estate is one of the best inflation hedges given housing costs are a key part of inflation.
-Further, inflation whittles down the real cost of debt.
-This double benefit builds tremendous household wealth over time.
+Real estate is one of the best inflation hedges given housing costs are a key part of inflation Inflation whittles down the real cost of debt.
+Further, inflation acts as a tailwind to boost rent and property prices.

 If possible, an inflation investor should go long healthcare, higher education, and real estate.
 Too bad none of us can buy private colleges that raise tuition by 7% a year!
-But at least we can buy healthcare stocks that gouge us every month, rental properties, and stocks.
+But at least we can buy healthcare stocks that gouge us every month, a primary residence, rental properties, and stocks.